 Treatment for elbow pain always depends on the underlying cause and the severity of the condition.
 Your doctor at Barrington Orthopedic Specialists creates an individualized plan that may include one or more of the following:

 Depending on your diagnosis, you may need to temporarily rest your elbow or stay active while protecting it from stress.
 Nonsteroidal anti-inflammatory drugs or steroid injections may help relieve pain and inflammation.
 Physical therapy that incorporates structured exercise, rehabilitation, ultrasound, or massage also helps relieve elbow pain and improve function.

 Surgery is often the best option for torn ligaments and tendons.
 Otherwise, surgery is only advisable if your symptoms don’t improve after about 6-12 months of conservative treatment.

 Getting appropriate treatment for your elbow pain can help you avoid future instability.
-Please call the team at Barrington Orthopedic Specialists or book an appointment online.
+Please call the team at Barrington Orthopedic Specialists to book an appointment.